 So, are our children thinking and working like geographers?
 We are pleased to say that they are.
 When we talk to children, we hear them using geographical language.

-Regular mini topic tests shows that children develop a good level of automaticity in their subject knowledge.
+Regular low stakes quizzes shows that children develop a good level of automaticity in their subject knowledge.

 Teachers can see which knowledge the children have embedded and which needs further retrieval.
 End of each year assessments inform teachers that children have met our age related expectations.